NihalPandey5060/Current-Weather-UI/README.md

 - Python 3 installed
 - Latest version of Django in your machine.
 - `requests` library installed (can be installed via `pip install requests`)
-- Create a file called `localkeys.py` in the same directory as the main code file.
-     This file will contain the API key for the OpenWeatherMap API.
-The API key is stored in the variable `API_KEY`.
 - An API key from OpenWeatherMap.
 You can sign up for a free account at [OpenWeatherMap](https://openweathermap.org/) and obtain an API key.